 Asking for help can be hard.
 We’re here to make it a little easier to start fundraising for COPD treatment.

 Most people don’t like to ask for money.
 Not only can it make one appear vulnerable, but there’s also an inherent fear of rejection, of being told “no”.
 But a helping hand—even a small one—can go a long way.
-As we’ve mentioned before, traditional insurance organizations such as Medicare and HMOs, unfortunately, do not cover stem cell therapy at this time.
+As we’ve mentioned before, traditional insurance organizations such as Medicare and HMOs, unfortunately, do not cover cellular therapy at this time.
 This means that those suffering from chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or emphysema must meet the cost of treatment out of pocket.
 For those faced with the prospect of fundraising, simply figuring out where to start can be the most difficult part.

-With your health in mind, the Lung Institute is here to present 5 Tips to Start Fundraising for COPD Treatment Today.
+With your health in mind, the Lung Health Institute is here to present 5 Tips to Start Fundraising for COPD Treatment Today.

 5. Make Them Care (Personalize it!)